angelhabs/privacy-policy/index.md

 ## Data Sharing and Disclosure

 We do not sell, trade, or rent your personal information to third parties.
+This includes:
+- Your email address and name
+- Habit names we collect for analytics
+- Any other information we collect

-We may share your information only in the following circumstances:
+We use all collected information (including habit names) solely for our own internal purposes (analytics, product improvement, personalization, and marketing communications).
+We may share your information only in the following limited circumstances:

 - **Service Providers**: We use Supabase as a service provider to host our database and manage authentication.
 Supabase is contractually obligated to protect your data and may only process it for the purposes we specify.
 - **Legal Obligations**: We may disclose your information if required by law or to comply with legal obligations, court orders, or government requests.